 - ¼ cup fresh mint leaves

-- ⅓ cup pineapple chunks fresh or frozen
+- ⅓ cup pineapple chunks (frozen works great!)

-- 1 Lemon Verbena tea bag tag cut off
+- 1 Lemon Verbena tea bag (cut that tag off)

-- 1 tablespoon apple cider vinegar optional, for extra weight loss boost
+- 1 tablespoon apple cider vinegar (optional, adds tang)

 - Combine Ingredients: In a medium pot, combine the sliced ginger, fresh turmeric (or ground), cinnamon stick, mint leaves, pineapple chunks, water, and the Lemon Verbena tea bag (tag removed).